tratteria/website/content/docs/installation/installing-tconfigd.md

 toc: true
 ---

 [Tconfigd](https://github.com/tratteria/tconfigd) is a central daemon that manages Tratteria configurations.
-To get started with Tratteria, we first need to install Tconfigd.
-Please follow the instructions from [Tconfigd's installation readme](https://github.com/tratteria/tconfigd/tree/main/installation) to install Tconfigd.
+To get started with Tratteria, first install Tconfigd following the instructions from [Tconfigd's installation readme](https://github.com/tratteria/tconfigd/tree/main/installation).

 After successfully installing Tconfigd, you should be able to see a running Tconfigd pod in the tratteria-system namespace.